lsst-ts/ts_xml/doc/private-topics.rst

 ------

 private_seqNum
-    The private_seqNum of the command being acknowledged. ack
+    The :term:`private_seqNum` of the command being acknowledged. ack
     The acknowledgement code, one of CMD\_ constants, such as CMD_COMPLETE = 303 or CMD_FAILED = -302.
 error